General Info

 Participation in the theme is optional, but it is the only (genre-related) category announced before the event starts.

-New for 2026
+New for 2027

 (Click to reveal)

-Rule changes
+Spectator changes

-• The content restrictions were modified and clarified.
+Content restrictions were modified and clarified again.

 New video amount & duration rules